-Every school shall receive a performance score based upon its level of current achievement status, trend over time and student growth as described in Section V. below.
+Every school shall receive a performance score based upon its level of current performance, trend over time and student growth as described in Section V below.
 A school will be evaluated on each of the accountability indicators identified in Section V using best available data and will receive a score for each indicator as well as a total performance score that accounts for the school's overall performance on all accountability indicators.
-The total performance score will be used to determine whether a school qualifies for Achievement Level 1, 2 or 3 status.
-A school shall receive one of three accountability ratings: Probation, Remediation or Good Standing based on these scores and other factors described herein.
+The total performance score will be used to determine whether a school qualifies for an Achievement Level 1, 2 or 3 rating.
+A school shall receive an accountability status hereunder whereby the school shall be identified as either on Probation, in Good Standing or in Remediation, as further described herein.

-B. Accountability Rating Determination
+B. Determinations

-- 1. Scoring Exceptions: Schools that do not qualify for all points hereunder due to the following circumstances shall have their Achievement level determinations based on the percentage of available points earned rather than the actual points earned: (a) if data for the two previous years is not available for a particular metric measuring change over time, the school will not get a score for that metric; (b) if data is available but not reliable due to no fault of the school, the Chief Executive Officer may remove the affected metric from consideration and the school will not get a score for that metric.
-The ISAT and PSAE scores of students who are English language learners in program years 0-5 will not be factored into current status or trend scores hereunder. - 2.
-Accountability Rating: A school with an Achievement Level 1 score or an Achievement Level 2 score hereunder shall receive Good Standing status.
-However, schools with a Good Standing status under this policy that had a Probation status during the 2007-2008 school year are not eligible to be removed from Probation status.
-Except as provided in Section VII.B herein, a school must show two consecutive years of Good Standing status to be removed from Probation status.
-A school with an Achievement Level 3 score hereunder shall receive Probation status. - 3.
-Additional Review: Schools with a total performance score between 18 and 20 points at the elementary level and 14 and 16.9 points at the high school level will undergo a further review as described in section IV.C below through which their Probation status may be adjusted to Good Standing status. - 4.
-NCLB School Improvement Status: For schools not on Probation but that have either "Corrective Action", "Restructuring Planning" or "Restructuring Implementation" status under NCLB, the CEO reserves the right to place the school in Remediation status at any time if the CEO determines that the school's budget or any amendment thereto may compromise the implementation of the school's NCLB Corrective Action or Restructuring Plan.
+- 1. Scoring Exceptions: Schools that do not qualify for all performance points hereunder due to the following circumstances shall have their Achievement level determinations based on the percentage of available points earned rather than the actual points earned: (a) if data for the two previous years is not available for a particular metric measuring change over time, the school will not get a score for that metric; (b) if data is available but not reliable due to no fault of the school, the Chief Executive Officer may remove the affected metric from consideration and the school will not get a score for that metric.
+The 2008 and 2009 ISAT and PSAE scores of students who are English Language Learners in program years 0-5 will not be factored into current status or trend scores hereunder. - 2.
+Accountability Status Determination: A school with an Achievement Level 3 score hereunder shall receive Probation status.
+A school with an Achievement Level 1 score or an Achievement Level 2 score hereunder shall receive Good Standing status, except for the following which shall receive Probation status hereunder: - a.
+A school that has not satisfied the following minimum ISAT or PSAE composite score requirement: - Elementary school minimum 2009 ISAT Composite score 50% meeting or exceeding state standards - High school minimum 2009 PSAE Composite score 10% meeting or exceeding state standards. - b.
+A school that has not satisfied all applicable sustained academic improvement requirements set out in Section VII. as follows: - i.
+A school with a prior Probation status must receive an Achievement Level 1 rating or Achievement Level 2 rating for 2 consecutive years to be removed from Probation; or - ii.
+A school where the Board has taken an action under 105 ILCS 5/34-8.3(d)(2) or (4) must remain on Probation for a minimum of 5 years or until the school has made Adequate Yearly Progress for 2 consecutive years, whichever occurs later.